Download the full outcome

-Part 1 of the review, open now, is a call for evidence on the fairness of charges, the transparency of site ownership and on experience of harassment.
+Part 1 of the review is a call for evidence on the fairness of charges, the transparency of site ownership and on experience of harassment.

-Part 2 of the review, to be published in May 2017, will be a call for evidence on how effective local authority licensing has been, how well the procedures for selling mobile homes, making site rules and pitch fee reviews are working and whether ‘fit and proper’ controls need to be applied in the sector.
+Part 2 of the review, published in November 2017, is a call for evidence on how effective local authority licensing has been, how well the procedures for selling mobile homes, making site rules and pitch fee reviews are working and whether ‘fit and proper’ controls need to be applied in the sector.